Driver Safety Alerts

 Drivers Don’t Trust those Soft Shoulders

-As truck drivers, you will most likely have to stop at some time along the side of the road or highway due to
+As truck drivers, you will most likely have to stop at some time along the side of the road or highway due to breakdown, stopping to get directions, avoiding oncoming traffic or other roadside emergencies.

 Remember, that shoulder of the road can be dangerous.
 Stopping along the roadside can increase exposure to a potential crash and even freight theft.
 But, with this heavy rainfall, rollovers on soft shoulders are a heightened critical recent hazard now of late.